Faiths for Safe Water

 Picture

 • Water, our shared symbol, is a most fitting place for people of all faiths to unite and lead.
-Check out what some faiths groups in your state are doing about safe water.
-See if you can join up with them!
+Check out what some faiths groups in your state have been doing about safe water.
+Learn from their good work!

 • Contact the national headquarters of your faith-based international health and development organization to determine if it includes WASH and has project requests waiting to be funded.
 If they don't — it's time to make sure they do!

-• Through your local congregation’s worship and educational framework, identify times to emphasize the spiritual importance of clean water within your faith tradition.
+• Emphasize the spiritual importance of clean water within your faith tradition.

 Picture